nickhart/simple-game-server/ROUTES.md

 }
 ```

+---

-## Implementation Notes
+# Notes

-- Game sessions are stored in memory and will be lost when the server restarts
+- All endpoints requiring authentication expect a Bearer token in the `Authorization` header.
-- Player IDs are assigned sequentially starting from 1
+- Player IDs are linked to user accounts.
-- The first player to join uses X, the second player uses O
-- The game automatically starts when the minimum number of players (2) joins
-- The game ends when there's a winner or a draw
+- Game-specific logic, such as board layouts and turn sequencing, is defined per game and not part of this shared API documentation.